WelcomeToMySite/agrismart-ai/CONTRIBUTING.md

-# Contributing to AgriSmart AI
+# Contributing to EasyAgri AI

-First off, thank you for considering contributing to AgriSmart AI!
-It's people like you that make AgriSmart AI such a great tool for empowering rural farmers.
+First off, thank you for considering contributing to EasyAgri AI!
+It's people like you that make EasyAgri AI such a great tool for empowering rural farmers.

 ## Table of Contents